How to find your car’s service history

 Owners don’t have to keep every single receipt and invoice for repair work, but it’s a good indication that the car has been well cared for.
 It could also show that the car has been serviced and maintained by an official garage approved by the manufacturer.

-A full service history could mean better value and a higher sale price if you sell your car further down the line.
-A complete service record could also mean less chance of breakdowns and expensive repairs while you own the vehicle.
+A full vehicle service history could mean better value and a higher sale price if you sell your car further down the line.
+A complete car service record could also mean less chance of breakdowns and expensive repairs while you own the vehicle.

 What does part service history mean?